-The bottom line is that a mounted-to a Canon EOS 5D Mark III delivered a very high rider-in-focus hit rate from the 600 L IS II for me.
+The bottom line is that mounted-to a Canon EOS 5D Mark III, the 600 L IS II delivered a very high rider-in-focus hit rate for me.
 Here is an example:

 The closer and faster the subject is moving, the harder it is for a camera and lens to drive AF fast enough to maintain focus.
 A galloping quarter horse at a small-rider full-frame-filling distance is very challenging (challenging for me to track as well).

 The 5D Mark III settings for this shot were 1/1600, f/4 and ISO 320.
 The RAW image capture was processed in DPP using the Standard Picture Style with no adjustments made other than sharpness being reduced to only "2".
 The Canon EF 600mm f/4L IS II USM Lens delivered eyelashes that are practically too sharp.
 It is hard to ask for better AF performance than this lens delivers.
 I could show you many such examples.